 HRC Relaunches LGBT Student Scholarship Database

-November 25, 2011 by Candace Gingrich-Jones, Associate Director, Youth and Campus Outreach Program
+November 25, 2011 by Candace Gingrich, Associate Director, Youth and Campus Engagement Program

 I am happy to report that the HRC database of scholarships available to LGBT and allied students has been updated and returned to its rightful place on the HRC website.